po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 Work with a partner to resolve the following issue(s):

-* As a user, I want to be able to delete a contact card when I click the delete button.
+* As a user, I want to be able to delete on click and edit a list item when I click on the list item.

-* As a developer, I want to remove the contact card for the IndexedDB so that the front end can be appropriately updated.

 ## Expected Behavior